Chart Color Schemes

 Employment conditions in Bonny Hills demonstrate exceptional strength compared to most Australian markets

 Bonny Hills has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 1.6% as of June 2025.
+The unemployment rate was 1.7% in the past year, with an estimated employment growth of 0.5%.

 Frequently Asked Questions - Employment